Follow along with the senior as he blogs about the Gopher's experience in Hawaii!

 Both seniors earned individual High School Championships this year

-Ryan Purdy joined the Gopher Swimming staff in May 2011 after spending three seasons as an assistant coach at Fresno State University.
-Purdy is serving his second stint at the U of M, after beginning his collegiate coaching career as a volunteer assistant with the Minnesota women's program beginning in 2005.
+Ryan Purdy joined the Gopher Swimming staff in 2011, and is currently serving his second stint at the U of M, after beginning his collegiate coaching career as a volunteer assistant with the Minnesota women's program beginning in 2005.
 While he has been on staff, the team has won three Big Ten Team Championships (2008, 2012, and 2013), as well as achieving a Top Ten NCAA team finish with the Women's team in 2013.

 Previous to his coaching tenure at Fresno State, Purdy spent two seasons (2005-06 and 2007-08) as the volunteer assistant coach for the Minnesota women's swimming and diving team, assisting co-head coaches, Kremer and Terry Nieszner.
-While coaching the middle distance and distance group with Kremer, Purdy was significantly involved in the day-to-day program operations of the swim team.
-During his tenure with the Gophers, the team made huge strides, breaking numerous school records and winning the Big Ten championship in 2008, and placing 13th at the NCAA Championship meet.
-At the time, the 13th place finish tied the second highest finish in the history of Minnesota women's swimming and diving.
-During his coaching stint at Minnesota, Purdy had the opportunity to assist in coaching Christine Jennings, who swam for the United States at the 2008 World Open Water Championships.
-In addition, he helped coach Jillian Tyler who represented Canada in the 2008 Olympic Games in Beijing, China.
+While coaching the middle distance and distance groups with Kremer, Purdy was significantly involved in the day-to-day operations of coaching a Division I program.
+The team made huge strides during these seasons, breaking numerous school records, winning the Big Ten championship in 2008, and placing 13th at the NCAA Championship meet.

 A native of Fort Atkinson, Wis., Purdy graduated from the Minnesota-Duluth in 2005 with a B.F.A. in Art Education.
 He is currently pursuing his Master's of Education in Applied Kinesiology with an emphasis in Sport and Exercise Science at the University of Minnesota.